The best startup advice you can get from these entrepreneurs

 We hope these tips from famous entrepreneurs will help you not make any bad decisions.
 Or rather less bad decisions.
 You can also apply to various communities for online entrepreneurs like the Indie Media Club, do some networking, and learn from the other members.

-If you enjoyed reading this article about startup advice, you should read these as well:
+If you enjoyed reading this article on startup advice, you should check out this one about startup failure.